Home

 Costs and Funding

-In the first phase and second phases of The Plan, members incur no costs as the Plan is funded entirely from the Medical Benefits Branch of The National Insurance Board.
+In the first and second Phases of the Plan, members incur no costs as the Plan is funded entirely from the Medical Benefits Branch of The National Insurance Board.